whistlegraph/aesthetic-computer/README.txt

 - Jeffrey (Sat)

 *** emacs fixes ***
-  - [-] Make sure I always have access to the production udp server.
+  - [] Opening a new file should always open a new buffer that splits the current one.
   - [] Color the tab-bar face differently.
   - [] Add emoji to each tab-bar item.
-  - [] Get rid of terminal warning when opening 'eat'.
-  - [] Opening a new file should always open a new buffer that splits the current one.
   - [] Add the 'chat' tab-bar item.
+  - [] Subtle issues with buffer rendering after mixing eat terminals and splits...
   - [] `./aesthetic` should open emacs with a shell as well and also pop up open the web browser somehow... and split the screen too?